Co-ops

 • A perfect reference is someone who owns a co-op—or better yet serves on their co-op board.

-• Boards give more weight to executives who are in a position to interview people in their work.
+• Boards give more weight to executives who are in a position to conduct interviews as part of their job.

-• Avoid family members as well as famous friends, whose opinions might be well-known and contrary to the boards'.
+• Avoid family members as well as famous friends whose opinions might be well-known and contrary to ones held by board members.

 5. Keep it to one page

-Not all the reference letters adhere to this rule but Rochelle Bass, a broker at BOND New York, says a letter should be just one page.
-Keeping it to one page, or a page and a half max, can help keep the letter succinct while also allowing the writer to add specific details to paint a picture of a buyer’s character.
-You also want to make sure the letter is typed and free from any grammatical mistakes or spelling errors.
+Although not all the examples included here follow this rule, Rochelle Bass, a broker at BOND New York, says a reference letter should be limited to one page, or a page and a half max.
+This can help keep the letter succinct while also allowing the writer to add specific details to paint a picture of a buyer’s character.

 Another example of a co-op recommendation letter